 These minimum face requirements apply to the entire length of the tie for Grade 3 and Yard and Side Track Ties.
 All wane to be free of all bark.
-In the area between the two rail-bearing areas a minimum of 7 1/4" face is permitted on Grade 5 ties.

 WANE (M)

 Wane on the end of the ties will be permitted as long as it does not prohibit proper seating of end-plates.